I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_miniport_adapter_registration_attributes.md

 This parameter is irrelevant for intermediate drivers, which should specify 0 for this
      member.

-`MiniportAdapterContext`

-A handle to a context area that the miniport driver allocated in its
-     <a href="..\ndis\nc-ndis-miniport_initialize.md">MiniportInitializeEx</a> function.
-     The miniport driver uses this context area to maintain state information for a miniport adapter.

 ## Remarks
 A miniport driver passes a pointer to an NDIS_MINIPORT_ADAPTER_REGISTRATION_ATTRIBUTES structure in
     the